 Similar to a wedding, a funeral is a very significant event, commemorated by a gathering of family and friends and a ceremony, followed by a reception.
 The funeral fulfills a necessary role in our grief journeys and helps us find comfort surrounded by loved ones.
 As Dr. Alan Wolfelt, grief expert, counselor, and author, says, “The funeral ritual…is a public, traditional and symbolic means of expressing our beliefs, thoughts and feelings about the death of someone loved.”

 So, how can we prepare for the cost of such a significant life event?
 After all, there are no do-overs for a funeral!
-For reference, in the United States, the average cost of a wedding in 2016 was $35,329, according to a survey of 13,000 couples.
-Additionally, the overall cost was vastly different depending on what state you married in: $78,464 for a wedding in Manhattan while it was $19,522 for a wedding in Arkansas.
+For reference, in the United States, the average cost of a wedding in 2021 was $34,000 (including the engagement ring), according to a survey of 15,000 couples.
+Additionally, the overall cost was vastly different depending on what state you married in: $47,000 for a wedding in New Jersey while it was $17,500 for a wedding in Utah.
 Many times, a similar type of variance will exist in regard to funeral costs and planning simply because it is a very similar type of event.

 Keep in mind that just as every wedding is different, every funeral is different.
 Because of this, the final costs will vary based on personal preferences and the needs of the family, as well as their budget.
 Some will choose cremation over burial, a funeral service over a memorial service, a flat grave marker over a monument.
 Each of these individual choices will affect the overall cost.

 The National Funeral Directors Association (NFDA), the world’s leading and largest funeral association and a trusted leader in the funeral service profession, regularly conducts a survey tracking the average cost of a funeral.
-In June 2015, the survey determined the average cost of a funeral in 2014.
+Their most recent survey looked at the average cost of a funeral in 2021 as compared to 2016 (5-year span).
 Two types of funerals were surveyed (both pertaining to adults): 1) a funeral with viewing and burial, and 2) a funeral with viewing and cremation.

 1. Funeral with Viewing and Burial